 12. Roam around the red light district

-As clean as this Garden City may be, it has its fair share of vices, with Geylang as a notorious hotspot.
+As clean as this Garden City may be, it has its fair share of vices.
+Geylang is a notorious hotspot.
 But we’re not telling you to… y’know.
 Instead, explore the neighbourhood’s animated and time-worn roads filled with street food, durian stalls, cafes and boutique shops.